 About the General Format:

-The language adopted in the scope note should be adequate and comprehensible for a wide range of users from different disciplines.
+The language adopted in the scope note should be comprehensible for a wide range of users from different disciplines.
 If there exist significant disciplinary differences of terminology or highly specialized terms close to the intended meaning of a class, the scope note should clarify the equivalence or overlap, such as the use of “type” in biology and “prototype” in archaeology.

 The first paragraph of the scope note should provide a summary of the most relevant and general distinctions, which are elaborated, as appropriate, in the following paragraphs into more detail and clarifications.
 It helps readers to immediately tell them whether or not the class or property they are looking at matches their need, and sets the context for understanding better the following explanations.